bgoonz/docs-collection/github/developers/github-marketplace/selling-your-app-on-github-marketplace/index.md

 ---
 title: Selling your app on GitHub Marketplace
-intro: 'Learn about requirements and best practices for selling your app on {% data variables.product.prodname_marketplace %}.'
+intro: "Learn about requirements and best practices for selling your app on {% data variables.product.prodname_marketplace %}."
 redirect_from:
   - /apps/marketplace/administering-listing-plans-and-user-accounts/
   - /apps/adding-integrations/managing-pricing-and-payments-for-a-github-marketplace-listing/